 Officers of the Lincoln Police Department are afforded with many opportunities to develop their careers.
 Along with the City's college incentive program and the department's in-service training, officers are able to compete for promotional positions.
 All promotions are based upon merit, as determined by a competitive promotional process administered by the City of Lincoln Human Resources Department.

 A number of specialized positions in the department are available to qualified officers as openings occur.
-These specialized positions can be in the following units: Crime Prevention, Criminal Investigations, Education and Personnel, Family Crimes, K-9, Narcotics, Traffic Safety, Technical Investigations and others.
+These specialized positions can be in the following units: Crime Prevention, Criminal Investigations, Education and Personnel, Special Victims, K-9, Narcotics, Traffic Safety, Technical Investigations and others.

 If you are interested in finding out more information about becoming employed by the Lincoln Police Department, please contact us by filling out our on-line recruitment form.